Exact solvability and asymptotic aspects of generalized XX0 spin chains: Fredholm determinants in generalized XX0 spin chain

 where $f=\exp{(tV_{General})}$, and the integral operator $\mathcal{G}$ has the following kernel,

 where $V(z)=t\sum_{m=1}^{\frac{N-1}{2}}\Delta_m\Big(z^{-m}-z^{m}\Big)$.
 This is an explicit determinantal formula which lies behind the exact solvability and universality of the model.

-A natural question here is whether we have similar FD representation for the finite size generalized XX0 spin chain.
-The answer is positive and in order to find the FD expression, we combine a recent result \unscite{Baik} and product formula for FD determinants.
+A natural question here is whether we have similar FD representation for the finite-size generalized XX0 spin chain.
+The answer is positive and in order to find the FD expression, we combine a recent result \unscite{Baik} and the product formula for FD determinants.
 Adopting, to our spin chain context, the FD formula appears in the ratio of discrete and continuous partition functions,

 where the kernel of the integral operator $\mathcal{K}$ is given by